Looking to stay at the best Cabo San Lucas luxury resort? Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?

 The hotel’s restaurant serves traditional Mexican food and has a terrace.
 A daily continental breakfast is available on your balcony.

 The beach next to Casa Costa Azul is popular for surfing, and water sports equipment is available to rent.
 The Costa Azul is also a great place to go whale watching.

 La Paz Airport is 2 hours and 30 minutes drive from the Casa.
 You can drive to Cabo Pulmo National Park in 1 hour and 15 minutes.

 3. Cabo Surf Hotel

-Cabo Surf Hotel is located in one of the most popular surfing beaches of the region.
-It also has spa facilities, outdoor pool and hot tub.
+Cabo Surf Hotel is located on one of the most popular surfing beaches in the region.
+It also has spa facilities, an outdoor pool, and a hot tub.

 4. Paradisus Los Cabos All Inclusive